Shivam2101s/YouTube/README.md

 # YouTube

 It's a very basic clone of the YouTube website.
-Here users can watch trending videos and also search for videos.
+Here users can watch and browse videos and also see trending videos.

 ## Some glimpse of the project
 <img src="https://imgdb.in/ja0W.jpg" width="100%" height="auto" />